CU-ESIIL/data-library/docs/index.md

 ESIIL data library and vignette repository
 ================

-Welcome to the Environmental Data Science Innovation and Inclusion Lab (ESIIL) Data Library!
+Welcome to the Environmental Data Science Innovation and Impact Lab (ESIIL) Data Library!
 As an NSF-funded national synthesis center, ESIIL is dedicated to fostering collaboration between biological and computer sciences to drive innovation and inclusivity across the two diciplines.